mottaquikarim/PYTH225/in/intro/faq.md

 ### **Where are all the practice problems?**

-You can find a link to the practice problem source files and how to use them on the [Admin Info](https://mottaquikarim.github.io/pycontent/#in/intro/admin_info) page under the section named "Practice Problem Source Files".
+You can find a link to the practice problem source files at the top of the homepage.
+The link reads "PSETs".
+When you hover over it, a message appears saying, "A folder containing blank copies of all practice problem sets."

 ### **How can I see what the agenda for the next class is?**

-On the [Admin Info](https://mottaquikarim.github.io/pycontent/#in/intro/admin_info) page, you will find a list of lecture topics with dates. *This is a living list* based on how much material we cover in each class.
+On the homepage, you will find a list of lecture topics with dates. *This is a living list* based on how much material we cover in each class.

 ### **How does Colab work?**